The Clement Pistols

 We have documented several second variant 7.65mm pistols (SN 7357, 7398, 7424) marked for export with BELGIUM in upper-case serif characters on the right side.

 The Model 1907 appears to have its own serial number range.
-Serial numbers for the Model 1907 in 6.35mm begin, we presume, at zero and run up above 4200.
+Serial numbers for the Model 1907 in 6.35mm begin, we presume, at zero and run up to at least 4636.
 Production in 7.65mm appears to begin around serial number 5000 and run up to almost 7500.
 In the high range, most guns produced are in 7.65mm, though we do see occasional guns in 6.35mm.
 But by this time, 6.35mm production was transitioning to the Model 1908.
 Please contact us if you have a serial number in this range.*

 Belgian Patent 205326